tno-terminology-design/tev2-specifications/docs/spec-tools/13-mrg-import.md

 To import the associated [MRGs](@), here is what we do:

 - read the file `{import-scopedir}/{import-glossarydir}/mrg.{other-scopetag}.{other-vsntag}.yaml`, which is the file that contains the [MRG](@) that needs to be imported.
-If that file doesn't exist, this results in the bahaviour as specified by the `<action>` value of the `onNotExist` parameter.
+If that file doesn't exist, this results in the behavior as specified by the `<action>` value of the `onNotExist` parameter.
 Default is `throw`.
 :::info Editor's note
 It may well be possible that contents of the mrg may need to be processed.
-This is due to the fact that `scopetag`s are 'local' names for referring to scopes and every scope gets to decide on its own scoptag names.
+This is due to the fact that `scopetag`s are 'local' names for referring to scopes and every scope gets to decide on its own scopetag names.
 So the meaning of 'scopetags' cannot be transferred across scopes.
 We have to use universal/fixed identifiers, such as a `scopedir`-URL to identify scopes.
 Still, local names can be useful (and are necessary), so we'll have to figure out what the impact of this is.
 :::

 - write the contents to `{my-scopedir}/{my-glossarydir}/mrg.{import-scopetag}.{other-vsntag}.yaml`, overwriting a file that has the same name if that were to exist.